terraform-provider-openstack/terraform-provider-openstack/docs/resources/compute_instance_v2.md

 Neutron Ports are a great feature and provide a lot of functionality.
 However, there are some notes to be aware of when mixing Instances and Ports:

-* In OpenStack environments prior to the Kilo release, deleting or recreating an Instance will cause the Instance's Port(s) to be deleted.
-One way of working around this is to taint any Port(s) used in Instances which are to be recreated.
+* In OpenStack environments prior to the Kilo release, deleting or recreating an Instance will cause the Instance’s Port(s) to be deleted.
+One way to work around this is to taint any Port(s) used by Instances that are being recreated.
+For further information, see the
-See [here](https://review.openstack.org/#/c/126309/) for further information.
+[Nova change that preserves preexisting ports on server delete][nova-preserve-ports].

 * When attaching an Instance to one or more networks using Ports, place the security groups on the Port and not the Instance.
 If you place the security